Bangladesh Unrest Continues: Days After Usman Hadi's Killing, Yet Another Student Leader Shot Down in Khulna

 As per the report, the incident occurred at around 11.45 AM in a house in the Sonadange area.

-After the shooting of Inqilab Manch spokesperson Usman Hadi on Thursday,that lead to major unrest, this is yet another incident that continues the streak of violence and instability that the country has been witnessing.
+After the shooting of Inqilab Manch spokesperson Usman Hadi on Thursday, which led to major unrest, this is yet another incident that continues the streak of violence and instability that the country has been witnessing.

 Who was Muhammad Motaleb Sikdar